You have reached the limit of {limit} layers.

 1.3kg

-Also sold at Fortnum and Masons and top cheese retailers Paxton and Whitfield, so if you assumed that this cheese from Sue Proudfoot of Whalesborough Farm in Bude, Cornwall, has real character and quality, you'd be right!
-It's pungent, earthy and soft, its rind washed with local cider.
+Also sold at Fortnum & Mason and top cheese retailers Paxton & Whitfield, so if you assumed that this cheese from Sue Proudfoot of Whalesborough Farm in Bude, Cornwall, has real character and quality, you'd be right!
+Based on her Miss Muffet, but with a rind washed in local cider, it is pungent, earthy and soft.

 16 x 5 cm